khoury-gsa/khoury-gsa.github.io/index.md

 * [Crowd-sourced Google Doc][notebook-gdoc]

-Note that the first resource is administred by the College, whereas the other two are crowd-sourced by the students, and if you have ideas on what to add there, let us know via any of the above mentioned means or by opening an issue against [this website's repository on GitHub][kgsa-site-source].
+Note that the first resource is administered by the College, whereas the other two are crowd-sourced by the students, and if you have ideas on what to add there, let us know via any of the above mentioned means or by opening an issue against [this website's repository on GitHub][kgsa-site-source].